Ad-White/my-vehicle-history/README.md

 ### Typography

-I wanted to use two differing but complimenting typfaces.
+I wanted to use two differing but complimenting typefaces.
 One to be used for the site logo, the other for general use.
 I wanted to use typefaces that look modern against the 'historical' green in the colour scheme.
 I opted for Montserrat italic for the logo.

 - ![screenshot](documentation/typography/montserrat_mvh.png/)